chiyadev/nhitomi/nhitomi-web/README.md

 # nhitomi-web

-This is nhitomi browser frontend using Preact with Typescript, currently in process of a rewrite using [Tailwind](https://tailwindcss.com/).
+This is nhitomi browser frontend written in Typescript using Preact.

 ### Prerequisites